Zilliqa/dev-portal-old/docs/dapp-getting-started.md

 // returns zil12ulvje3ceza3cwrrj3szu9rqvd8s9tw69c978p
 ```

-We __strong recommend__ developers to use `bech32` when it comes to token transfers.
-This prevents users from mistaking zilliqa's token transfer from Ethereum's.
-All wallets and exchanges that deals with token trasnfers currently uses `bech32` standards for security purposes.
+We __strongly recommend__ that developers use `bech32` formatted addresses for token transfers.
+This prevents users from mistaking Zilliqa addresses from Ethereum addresses.
+All wallets and exchanges that deal with token transfers currently use the `bech32` standard for security purposes.

 `ByStr20` checksummed addresses is supported by [RPC](https://api-docs.zilliqa.com), SDKs and `scilla` contracts.

-How do you know if an address is a smart contract or account?
+How do you know if an address is a smart contract or an account?
 One way to go about it is to send a [`GetSmartContractInit`](https://apidocs.zilliqa.com/#getsmartcontractcode) POST request to check.

-On Javascript, you can do the following:
+In Javascript, you can do the following:

 ```javascript
 const isContract = async (address) =>{